adamspanier/Distributed-Systems-Security/Documentation/AnnotatedBibliography.md

 **Reference:**

-Zexin Lu.
+_Zexin Lu.
 2025.
 A Robust Anomaly Detection Approach for IIoT Time Series.
 In Proceedings of the 2024 2nd International Conference on Frontiers of Intelligent Manufacturing and Automation (CFIMA '24).
-Association for Computing Machinery, New York, NY, USA, 168–173. https://doi.org/10.1145/3704558.3707091
+Association for Computing Machinery, New York, NY, USA, 168–173. https://doi.org/10.1145/3704558.3707091_

 **Summary:**

+Time series anomaly detection attempts to glean distinguishable patterns hidden in data to identify anomalies occuring in IIoT networks.
+The preditability of IIoT operations allows for varyations in nominal operational patterns to be harvested from operational data as a means to determine anomalies, unfolidng error events, or unfolding attacks.
+The biggest barriers to successful IIoT time series anomaly detection lies in the noisy nature of IIoT data.
+This work proposes a time series anomaly detection algorithm called RobAD.
+The algorithms first divides up the same set of data into sets of different time scale frames.
+For instance, one set may be a 1 second timescale and be comprised of the data for each second of data.
+Another set may be a minute timescale and be comprised of the data for each minute of operation.
+From these different data sets, pattern harvesting occurs as a means to detect existing patterns at each timescale.
+This work then proposes an encoder call ResMLP that correlates multiple variables across the different time scales.
+The variable tracking across timescales helps alleviate noise.
+Next a time discrepancy block is used to describe nominal patterns for correlation between noise and actual data.

 **Assessment:**

+The value in the work carried out by Lu lies in the novel nature of the designed time series anomaly detection mechanism.
+By acknowledging the part noise plays in the IIoT data and attempting to mitigate such noise in the detection of operational fingerprinting, more robust detection schemes can be designed.
+This work primarily focuses on the determination of variable patterns across different timescales as a means to resist noise and more accurately track variation in system operations.
+By carrying out time patching as described above, the system can better determine that actual baseline data from the noise.

 **Keywords:**

+Fingerprinting, Anomaly Detection, IIoT

 <hr/>